If you wish to focus on building a relationship with a horse, then we have the right horse and the question becomes, “ are you the right person”?

 Dating Service for Horses:

-And while all of this is true, we also take into account the physical abilities of both horse and human as well as the human’s color, age and size preferences for their potential horse.
+And while all of this is true, we also take into account the physical abilities of both horse and human as well as the color, age and size preferences of the human for their potential horse.
 However, unlike horse traders we will not sell a horse to a person if we do not firmly believe the two can make a strong team.

 A few years ago at a demonstration Clinton Anderson said that the best matches are green horses with green humans.
 We agreed then and even more so now.
 Add to this Chris Cox’s belief that humans and horses can be partners and we have created our own formula for horse/human success.